MrLoLf/AdventOfCode2022/README.md

 This repository contains my solutions to [Advent of Code 2022](https://adventofcode.com/2022).

-I decided to take this year as an opportunity to learn Rust.
+I decided to take this year as an opportunity to learn [V](https://github.com/vlang/v).
 My goal will be to write simple, readable, and idiomatic Rust code as much as I can.
 I will be restricting myself to the standard library and try to get familiar with it.

 I will also try to add basic comments explaining my approach.